-Maryam Monsef is the Member of Parliament for Peterborough-Kawartha, and the Minister of Status of Women.
+Maryam Monsef is the Member of Parliament for Peterborough-Kawartha, and Canada’s Minister for Women and Gender Equality.

 Maryam was elected to represent the riding as a Liberal member of the House of Commons in October 2015.
 The first Afghan-Canadian in Canadian parliamentary history, she was named Minister of Democratic Institutions, becoming one of the youngest Canadians to ever be appointed to a Ministry, and the first Muslim to serve in Cabinet.
 She also holds the distinction of being of the first woman elected as Peterborough-Kawartha’s Member of Parliament.

 On her 29th day as Minister, Maryam was at the forefront of changing how Canadians become a part of the Senate.
 She announced the establishment of the Independent Advisory Board for Senate Appointments, a non-partisan body guided by public, merit-based criteria, in order to identify Canadians who would make a significant contribution to the Senate.
 So far, the Advisory Board has led to more than 40 independent, meritorious appointments.

 Maryam also introduced legislation to undo the unfair Conservative ‘Fair Elections Act.’
 The bill included establishing a Register of Future Electors for Canadian citizens 14 to 17 years of age, and reinstating the voter information card as a piece of identification to vote in federal elections.
 The bill also restored vouching for another eligible voter who does not have proper identification, and extended voting rights to nearly three million Canadians living and working abroad if they have been out of the country for longer than five years.